Medicare Initial Enrollment Period Calculator & Medicare Calculator

 Medicare Advantage Open Enrollment Period

 The Medicare Advantage Open Enrollment Period takes place each year from January 1 to March 31.
-During this period, people with Medicare Advantage can:- Decide to change the Medicare Advantage plan with prescription drug coverage to the one without and vice versa;
+During this period, people with Medicare Advantage can:

 - Switch to Original Medicare from Medicare Advantage and enroll in Part D.